aleff-github/my-flipper-shits/[BADUSB] Windows netstat/README.md

-# Windows netstat - BadUSB ✅
+# Windows netstat - BADUSB ✅

 A script used to stole target netstat status.